 Unlawful Deduction of Wages

-Unlawful Deduction Of Wages Lawyers in Edinburgh, Inverness, Aberdeen & Highlands
+Unlawful Deduction Of Wages Lawyers Edinburgh, Wick, Aberdeen, Glasgow, Dundee & Highlands, Scotland

 The law protects workers’ wages, which includes salary, holiday pay, bonuses and statutory sick pay or maternity, paternity or adoption pay.
 There are only a limited number of circumstances when a deduction will be lawful.